Are you looking for minimalist money saving tips? Keep reading to learn more about how to live minimalist and save money in the process!

 Have you ever noticed that whenever you’re tired, busy or overwhelmed, it’s easy to spend money on expensive convenience purchases?

-You buy take away meals because you’re too tired to cook dinner, you buy milk at the overpriced corner shop because you don’t have time to go to the supermarket, or you treat yourself to an expensive coffee because you need a pick-me-up?
+You buy takeaway meals because you’re too tired to cook dinner, milk at the overpriced corner shop because you don’t have time to go to the supermarket, or you treat yourself to an expensive coffee because you need a pick-me-up?

-I’m definitely guilty of all of these because when I’m exhausted, I go into self-preservation mode.
-I do whatever will make life easier and I’m thinking about my future or saving money.
-I just want to get through to the end of the day.
+I’m guilty of all of these because when I’m exhausted, I go into self-preservation mode.
+I do whatever will make life easier and I’m not thinking about my future or saving money.
+I just want to get through to the end of the day!

 Fortunately, since discovering minimalism, things have changed.
 Of course, I have bad days like anyone, but overall one of the benefits of minimalism is that I have more time and energy than ever.